runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

 ![Picture](./graph_calculator.png)

-- This calculator is an interactive calculator that uses Edgsar Dijkstra's Shunting Yard algorithm to ensure correct order of operations.
+- This is an interactive calculator that uses Edgsar Dijkstra's Shunting Yard algorithm to ensure correct order of operations.
 - After entering the expression in the main field of the calculator, and pressing calc:
   - The answer will show in the answer field.